yosuke-furukawa/tower-of-babel/exercises/modules_with_name/problem.md

 export const message = 'Hello Babel';
 ```

-And to inport that module you can use it like this:
+And to import that module you can use it like this:

 ```javascript
 import {message} from './Message';